Quick Links

 Will my preschool child ride the bus with older kids?

 A: Yes.
 The preschool students are bused on the same buses and routes with the K-12th grade students.
-However, preschool students, by law, are required to sit in a car seat with a harness restraint.
+However, preschool students, by law, are required to sit in a school-provided car seat with a harness restraint.
 The car seats are located in the very front rows of the bus, closest to the driver.
+Half-day AM session preschoolers will be offered transportation home at 10:30 a.m. dismissal.
+Half-day PM session preschoolers will be offered transportation pick up for the 12:35 p.m. session.

 Who can/will put my child on the bus and secure their car seat?